 Henry has a Bachelor's Degree in Biological Science from the University of Auckland with a focus on Molecular Biology and Microbiology.
 In addition he has qualifications in Advanced Sustainable Nutrient Management from Massey University.

-His analytical skills are used across a wide range of projects, including the joint industry project Sustainable Vegetable Systems (SVS), carbon footprinting, agrichemical databases, and erosion and sediment control design for outdoor vegetable growers.
-Henry also enjoys getting out in the field taking soil and plant samples for the SVS project, and assessing erosion and sediment control measures on field walks.
+His analytical skills are used across a wide range of projects, including the industry project Sustainable Vegetable Systems (SVS), carbon footprinting, and plant protection reporting.

 View my profile